-Through therapy a variety of issues can be explored and addressed to resolve individual or parent worries and concerns.
+Through therapy, a variety of issues can be explored to resolve individual or parent worries and concerns.

 Oppositional behavior and aggression

 Parenting and power struggles